 - D. Short-Term Career Transition Services Measures.
 The following criteria apply to the short-term CTS measures: - The federal minimum wage requirement applies for all states (except for Puerto Rico, Virgin Islands, and the Trust Territories) to all these measures; - Initial placement upgrades that occur during the placement window for former enrollees and graduates will be credited, and may change the statistical status associated with a particular student.
 See Attachment 2 for a chart outlining the upgrade hierarchy; - An automatic education placement credit is given to the sending center for graduates who transfer to an approved Advanced Training (AT) program at another center.
 See Attachment 3 for a chart outlining allowable center credits for AT transfers.
-This does not apply to Advanced Career Training (ACT) transfers; and. - Valid placements that are deemed "non-credited" by the Job Corps Data Center (JCDC) due to errors in meeting the requirements for verification and/or reporting timelines specified in the Policy and Requirements Handbook (PRH) Chapter 4, Section 4.5 R2 and R3, shall be included in the Center Report Card regional and national totals only.
+This does not apply to Advanced Career Training (ACT) transfers; and, - Valid placements that are deemed "non-credited" by the Job Corps Data Center (JCDC) due to errors in meeting the requirements for verification and/or reporting timelines specified in the Policy and Requirements Handbook (PRH) Chapter 4, Section 4.5 R2 and R3, shall be included in the Center Report Card regional and national totals only.
 However, all entities may receive credit for the 6- and 12-month outcomes of these graduates, provided they participate in the applicable follow-up surveys.
 These graduates will also receive career transition services since their placements are valid making them eligible for the full array of services afforded their separation status. - 1.
 Vocational Completer JTM Placement Rate.
 This measure was added to the PY 2005 OMS, and was intended to lead to improved student long-term outcomes and career success by encouraging student placement in the vocations for which they have been trained.
 The JTM Placement Rate measures the percentage of vocational completers placed in jobs that are related to the vocational training program in which they were trained.
 Performance in this measure continues to be listed for accountability and monitoring purposes only, and is not weighted for PY 2006.

+112000.
 Pool: All vocational completers placed in a job or the military.
 Measure: The percentage of vocational completers in the pool who are initially placed, or have a placement upgrade, in a training-related job or the military.

-Weight: 0% (Informational only)

-Formula: Number of Vocational Completers Placed in a

-Training-related Job or the Military Number of Vocational Completers Placed in a Job or the Military search.
+Goal : The national goal is 65%.
+Weight: 0% (Informational only) Formula : Number of Vocational Completers Placed in a Training-related Job or the Military Number of Vocational Completers Placed in a Job or the Military search.
 It is important to measure the placement success of students who stay 60 days or longer, yet do not graduate, as well as those students who do graduate.
 In addition, incorporating a summary measure that combines the placement outcomes for graduates and former enrollees more closely aligns the system with the guidelines in the Common Measures initiative, which specifies a placement measure for all students who exit the program.

 2. Post-Enrollment Placement Rate.
-Any student who remains on center for 60 or more days should have acquired the basic skills that allow for an effective job who transfer to an approved advanced training (AT) program at another center during the period, and all former enrollees who are due or received.
+Any student who remains on center for 60 or more days should have acquired the basic skills that allow for an effective job

-Pool: All graduates whose initial placement records are due or received or are placed in a job, the military, an educational program, or a job/school combination according to the Job Corps placement definition in PRH Chapter 4, Exhibit 4-1, or who transfer to an approved AT program at another center.
+- Pool: All graduates whose initial placement records are due or received1 or who transfer to an approved advanced training (AT) program at another center during the period, and all former enrollees who are due or received. - Measure: The percentage of graduates and former enrollees in the pool who are placed in a job, the military, an educational program, or a job/school combination according to the Job Corps placement definition in PRH Chapter 4, Exhibit 4-1, or who transfer to an approved AT program at another center.